tee-lab/trait-variation/README.md

 # trait-variation

 # trait-variation
-We investigate how trait variations affect savanna-woodland bistable system.
+We investigate how trait variations affect the dyanmics of savanna-woodland bistable system.

 1. To run the model with variation in the following traits: sapling death rate (u, as referred to in the codes), tree death rate (v) and sapling resistance to fire (th), use the file all_dist_trait.py.
 Users can also set the initial trait distribution and level of variation using this file.
 This file gives the steady state grass and tree cover for a specific case of trait variation, trait distribution and level of variation for values of sapling birth rate (b) ranging from 0 to 2.
 Data is generated in the form of 2 .csv files, one for Grass cover and the other for Tree cover.
 2. Plot the data in these .csv files to obtain the stability diagram and study the ecosystem-level properties.
 For this, use the plot_bifurcation_diag.R file.
 This will generate Figure 2 mentioned in the manuscript.